Author: Livia Popa, Oana Vanta

 What is the global stroke belt?

-In the United States, stroke has been the third-leading cause of death for >70 years until 2008, when it became the fourth leading cause of death.
+In the United States (US), stroke has been the third-leading cause of death for >70 years until 2008, the year it became the fourth leading cause of death.
 After five years, stroke became the fifth cause of death.
 As one can imagine, the stroke burden worldwide is a very serious problem.
 This fact shows that age-standardized stroke mortality and morbidity rates in the developed world have a sustained reduction.
 These improvements also translate into absolute stroke mortality and morbidity declines, as seen in Figure 1 below :

 However, worldwide there is an expanding global stroke pandemic, and by 2030 there could be almost :